 3: On a scale of 1-10, how would you rate your experience with this company?

 Just as vital as knowing the right questions is making sure you have the right people to ask and answer them.
 NewtonX matches the world’s toughest questions with the only minds who know the answers.
 We find the right subject matter expertise from an open network of 1.1 billion professionals.
 To do this, we use the most sophisticated search engine in the research industry– the NewtonX Graph.
 It identifies the exact audience for our clients’ questions.
 Our process ensures every professional is 100% verified, so you can ground your work in true expertise and make strides with confidence.
-As the world’s leading B2B research company, we field large-scale quantitative surveys, facilitate qualitative interviews, engage in long-term consultations, and create customized research plans.
+As the world’s leading B2B market research company, we field large-scale quantitative surveys, facilitate qualitative interviews, engage in long-term consultations, and create customized research plans.
 NewtonX partners with the world’s top consultancies, marketers, and technology companies.
 Together with our clients, we’re ushering in a new standard of truth in B2B research.